pettypychen/eat-feed-repeat/content/blog/2021-parenthood-baby-carriers/index.md

 | Tula | $100-300 SGD | ⭐️⭐️⭐️ | ⭐️⭐️⭐️⭐️ | 💪💪💪💪💪 |
 | ErgoBaby | $150-200 SGD | ⭐️⭐️⭐️⭐️ | ⭐️⭐️⭐️⭐️ | 💪💪💪 |

 I was carried by my grandma on her back with a baby carrier that is like a long strip of silk.
-Most Asian countries have a tradition of babywearing.
-She had a purple and a yellow one that she would switch out daily.
+Most Asian countries have some form of babywearing tradition.
+She had a purple and a yellow cloth carrier that she would switch out daily.
 I would be on her back while she cooked for the entire family or boil water for baths.
 One of my fondest/earliest memories of my grandmother was her singing lullaby in Taiwanese while I gently sway from side to side on her back.
 She carried me all the way until I was about 2.

 <img src="https://cf.shopee.tw/file/ff644358e0e09eeffa4a881c658fffdf" alt="traditional taiwanese baby carrier" width="800"/>

+## Considerations Before You Buy
 Before you buy a baby carrier, you should talk to your partner about the patterns because at the end of the day it is a tool that both parents should feel comfortable wearing in the public.

-Be cognizant of height differences between your partner and you and choose the carrier based on your situation.
+Be cognizant of height differences between your partner and you so choose the carrier based on your situation.
-I never thought I would get so many carriers so please don't get carried away by Black Friday Sales. #badpun
+I never thought I would get so many carriers so please don't get **carried** away by Black Friday Sales. #badpun

 ## Solly Baby
 [🛒](https://shop.sollybaby.com/)

 It is meant for a tiny bébé/ newborn.
-The only issue I had with this is that the fabric is lax so it is tiring for the back if you plan to carry the baby for > 45 minutes.
-Traditional Taiwanese baby carriers are made of soft/silky fabric that has higher ductility vs. the Solly Baby Wrap is stretchy so it becomes loose after a while then your body would try to overcompensate the baby's position because you don't want to wake the baby up.
-Not terribly ergonomics.
+The only issue I had with this is that the fabric is lax and it becomes tiring for your back if you plan to carry the baby for > 45 minutes.
+Traditional Taiwanese baby carriers are made of soft/silky fabric that has higher ductility vs. the Solly Baby Wrap is stretchy so it comes loose after a while.
+Then your body would try to overcompensate the baby's position because you don't want to wake the baby up.
+Not really ergonomic for a carrier.

 The wrap patterns are cute and you can color-coordinate your outfit with the wrap but for the price point of $65...
-I would want something much more comfortable for prolonging babywearing.
+I would want something much more comfortable for prolonged babywearing.
 Solly baby sells cute crib sheets so I would get those instead of the baby wrap.

 This is a picture of me carrying a teddy bear with the Solly Baby Wrap.
 <img src="./sollybaby.jpeg" alt="solly baby wrap" width="400"/>